simdutf/simdutf/README.md

 simdutf: insanely fast Unicode validation and transcoding
 ===============================================

+Most modern software relies on the [Unicode standard](https://en.wikipedia.org/wiki/Unicode).
+In memory, Unicode strings are represented using either
+UTF-8 or UTF-16.
+The UTF-8 format is the de facto standard on the web (JSON, HTML, etc.) and it has been adopted as the default in many popular programming languages (Go, Rust, Swift, etc.).
+The UTF-16 format is standard in Java, C# and in many Windows technologies.

+Not all sequences of bytes are valid Unicode strings.
+It is unsafe to use Unicode strings in UTF-8 and UTF-16 without first validating them.
+Furthermore, we often need to convert strings from one encoding to another, by a process called [transcoding](https://en.wikipedia.org/wiki/Transcoding).
+For security purposes, such transcoding should be validating: it should refuse to transcode incorrect strings.

 This library provide fast Unicode functions such as

 - UTF-8 and UTF-16 validation